Seongppak/Seongppak/README.md

 I'm a newbie developer of Kongju National University in the Republic of Korea.

-🌱 Currently learning C, Python, Java, Git & GitHub
+🌱 Currently learning C, Python, Java, GitHub
 💻 Interested in Software Development and Computer Science
 🚀 Growing as a developer one step at a time